 You’ve put in the hard work, now it’s time for the results!
-You may find yourself looking for a little clarity on AQA results day - especially if it’s your first time picking up an academic result.
+You may find yourself looking for a little clarity on GCSE results day - especially if it’s your first time picking up an academic result.

 When you arrive at your school, follow the signs to collect your results.
 Remember, you don’t have to go in alone.
-Your parents can come with you, or you can go with your friends - a bit of moral support never hurts.
+Your parents or guardians can come with you, or you can go with your friends - a bit of moral support never hurts.

 What if I can’t collect my results from school?